iradab/NavalBattle/README.md

 # Naval Battle Game

-Naval Battle Game for Software Engineering Class ,written in Java .
+Naval Battle Game for Software Engineering Class, written in Java .

-There are several versions of the game to play:
+There are several versions (or modes) of the game to play:
 -  local 1 player + computer   (console)
 -  local 2 player on 1 screen  (console)
 -  local 1 player + computer   (GUI)